The ABCDEs of Cover

 We all know the difference between cover and concealment, and we know that most of the things that work for cover on a movie set in Hollywood don’t really work anywhere else.

-Not far from those motion picture studios, LAPD Officer John Caprarelli thought he was behind good cover when he ducked behind a cinderblock wall during the North Hollywood Bank of America robbery of 28 Feb 1997–till he started getting hit by chunks of the wall, as multiple rifle rounds struck the other side (Uniform Decisions, pp. 143 – 45).
+Not far from those motion picture studios, LAPD Officer John Caprarelli thought he was behind good cover, a cinderblock wall, during the North Hollywood Bank of America robbery of 28 Feb 1997–till he started getting hit by chunks of the wall, as multiple rifle rounds penetrated through to the other side (Uniform Decisions, pp. 143 – 45).

 Some things we consider cover, like automobiles, are mostly, at best, shielding–something that might slow or turn a bullet, rather than stopping it.